0KABE/TerminalWizard/README.md

-# macOS-Config
+# TerminalWizard

-macOS configuration for Shell environment and tools.
+TerminalWizard for Shell environment and dotfiles

+## Initialization

+For the first time, run the following command.
+It will install the necessary tools and set up the environment.

+* macOS
+    ```bash
+    ./init_macOS.sh
+    ```

 ## Backup to the repository